Annabella Lwin: EMI Records

 After recording Dirk Wears White Sox (1979) as members of Adam and the Ants, Matthew Ashman and David Barbarossa plus new Ants bassist Leigh Gorman (who had replaced Andy Warren since the sessions) were persuaded by former Sex Pistols manager Malcolm McLaren to leave Adam Ant to form a new band under his management.
-Liverpool session musician, music director and talent scout Dave Fishel heard thirteen year old Lwin singing along to the radio in a West Hampstead dry cleaners where she worked and convinced McLaren to audition her.
+Talent scout Dave Fishel heard thirteen year old Lwin singing along to the radio in a West Hampstead dry cleaners where she worked, and convinced McLaren to audition her.
 Following her successful audition, he had her transfer from a mixed comprehensive school in London to the Sylvia Young Theatre School.

 Bow Wow Wow signed a recording contract with EMI Records in July 1980, and released their first single, "C·30 C·60 C·90 Go!", shortly afterwards.
 Originally only released on cassette, it was the world's first-ever cassette single.
 EMI did not promote the cassingle due to lyrics ("Off the radio I get constant flow/Hit it, pause it, record and play/Turn it, rewind and rub it away") that promoted home taping during an era when music piracy was a hot button issue and the use of cassette recorders to record music from the radio was still a controversial practice.
 The B-side, "Sun, Sea and Piracy", also promoted home taping, then lying on a beach and enjoying the fruits of this labour.
-Both tracks were on side 1 of the tape, making the second side blank, apparently so that the listener could follow Lwin's lead.
+Both tracks were on side 1 of the tape, making the second side blank, apparently so that the listener could record music of their own liking.